 Social Media Analysis:

-Digital files such as photos and documents often contain metadata, which is information about the file that is stored within the file itself.
-This metadata may include the date and time the file was created, as well as information about the device used to create the file.
-By analyzing this metadata, we may be able to identify the anonymous user who created the file.
+Digital files such as photos and documents often contain metadata.
+Metadata is information about the file that is stored within the file itself.
+The metadata may include the date and time the file was created, as well as information about the device used to create the file.
+By analysing this metadata, we may be able to identify the anonymous user who created the file.

 Digital forensic investigations can be complex and require specialized skills and tools.
-We also must adhere to strict legal and ethical guidelines when conducting these investigations, including obtaining the necessary permissions and warrants before collecting and analyzing digital data.
+We also must adhere to strict legal and ethical guidelines when conducting these investigations.
+These guidelines include obtaining the necessary permissions and warrants before collecting and analysing digital data.

 Everything we do is completely legal, admissible and very compelling in court.